joaomelo/hot-collection/README.md

 ### Adding and Editing

-To add a document just pass an object to the HotCollection object `add` method.
+To add a document just pass an object to the HotCollection `add` method.
 An automatic id will be provided by Firestore.
-Bellow we make a tiny app to add employees to a Firestore collection.
+Bellow, we make a tiny app to add employees to a Firestore collection.

     import HotCollection from "@joaomelo/hot-collection";
     import { firebaseDb, renderEmployee } from "./helpers";